Roy-SR-007/Somjit.web/content/home/experience.md

     date_end: '2020-01-07'
     description: 'Presented research papers related to the field of Applied Probability.

-    * Situations of Random Supply in a Classical Newsboy Problem
-    * Alternative Optimality Citeria in a Newsvendor Problem'
+    * Situations of Random Supply in a Classical Newsboy Problem and Alternative Optimality Citeria in a Newsvendor Problem'